Lectures on piecewise distance-preserving maps: Akopyan's approximation theorem

-\begin{clm}{} For sufficiently large\footnote{The size of $n$ does not depend on $x$ or $y$.
-To ensure $x$ and $y$ do not lie on disjoint edges, $n$ must be large enough so that $C/n$ is less than the minimal distance between any two disjoint edges.
-To ensure that both $x$ and $y$ are within $\delta$ of $v$, we must choose $n$ large enough in a way which will depend on the minimal angle in any triangle.
-For both issues, we are using the fact that $\mathcal{T}$ has a finite number of triangles.} $n$, if $|w_n(x)-w_n(y)|> |x-y|_P$ then both $x$ and $y$ lie on different edges which come from one vertex, say $v$ of $\mathcal{T}^1$, and
+\begin{clm}{} For sufficiently large \footnote{$n$ does not depend on $x$ or $y$.
+To ensure $x$ and $y$ do not lie on disjoint edges, $n$ must be large so that $C/n$ is less than the minimal distance between any two disjoint edges.
+To ensure that both $x$ and $y$ are within $\delta$ of $v$, we must choose $n$ large in a way which will depend on the minimal angle in any triangle.
+To deal with both issues, we are using the fact that $\mathcal{T}$ has a finite number of triangles.} $n$, if $|w_n(x)-w_n(y)|> |x-y|_P$ then both $x$ and $y$ lie on different edges which come from one vertex, say $v$ of $\mathcal{T}^1$, and

 \end{clm} Let $x$, $y$ and $v$ be as in \ref{clm:near-vertex}.
 Take the point $x'$ on the same edge as $y$ such that $|v-x'|_P=|v-x|_P$.
 It follows from the construction of $w_n$ that $w_n(x')=w_n(x)$.
 (Notice that by \ref{clm:delta-condition}, $w_n$ is produced by the zigzag construction in the case where the image of $h$ is a point.)
 Therefore